Robbin-Law/Robbin-Law.github.io/anap1525/sad-theory/introduction.md

 ![sdlc-4](files/sdlc-4.jpg)

 ### System Operation and Support
+* This is where end user system training is done
+* This is where end users of the system report bugs
 * Review implementation, refine design, implement improvements
 * Maintenance of system for remainder of useful life

 ![sdlc-5](files/sdlc-5.jpg)